puppetlabs/puppetlabs-docker_platform/README.md

 #####`docker_command`

-Specify a custom docker command name.
-Default is set on a per system basis in `docker::params`.
+Specify a custom Docker command name.
+Default is set on a per system basis.

 #####`docker_users`